 Our Pharmacy and Therapeutics Committee makes the decisions about the drug list.
 This committee includes doctors and pharmacists from the community.
-The committee reviews medical studies, scientific articles and papers and other information on drugs and their uses to choose safe and effective drugs for the list
+The committee reviews medical studies, scientific articles and papers and other information on drugs and their uses to choose safe and effective drugs for the list.

-This plan does cover drugs that aren't on the drug list on the same basis as drugs that are.
+This plan does cover non-preferred brand name drugs, but at a higher cost to you.
 However, this plan doesn't cover certain categories of drugs.
 These are listed under Exclusions earlier in this benefit.
 Certain drugs need pre-approval.
 Please see Pre-Approval above in this benefit for more detail.